Simon-Initiative/lti_1p3/README.md

 ```

 Your tool implementation will need to have 2 tool-specific endpoints for handling LTI requests.
 The first will be a `login` endpoint, which will issue a login request back to the platform.
-The second will be a `launch` endpoint, which will validate the lti launch details and if successful, cache the LTI params from the request and display the resource.
+The second will be a `launch` endpoint, which will validate the lti launch details and if successful, display the resource.
 The details of both of these steps is outlined in the [LTI 1.3 Launch Overview](./docs/lti_1p3_overview.md).
 You will need to provide both of these endpoint urls to the platform as part of their registration process for your tool.

 The first endpoint, `login`, uses the `Lti_1p3.Tool.OidcLogin` module to validate the request and return a state key and redirect_uri.
 For example: